melissawen/melissawen.github.io/_posts/2020-07-17-add-max-cursor-size.md

 #### Lessons learned

 1. For me, IRC conversations are inspiring and also show community pulsing.
    Part of what I question in my master's research is the lack of interest in academic studies in using IRC as a means of understanding the community under investigation.
    One of the things I like about IRC is that, unlike other instant messengers today, when we are there, we are usually sitting in front of the computer (our work tool).
 I mean, we are not (I think) lying in a hammock on the beach, for example.
 Ok, there could be exceptions. :)
-But to be honest, I hardly talk on a channel; I am usually just watching.
+   But to be honest, I rarely talk on a channel; I am usually just watching.
 2. There are cases where the complexity lies in understanding what already exists instead of in developing new features.
 I still don't know if it's frustrating or satisfying.
 3. I don't know if I could understand things without using ctags.
 The ctags was a great tip from Siqueira even in FLUSP times.

 [1]: https://patchwork.freedesktop.org/series/74939/
 [2]: https://patchwork.kernel.org/patch/10590131/